 - How does HTTP work?

-The feedback was positive and I could prepare for the on-site interviews.
+The feedback was again positive and I could prepare for the on-site interviews.
 In my conversation with my recruiter I got to know that there will be five on-site interviews, each exactly 45 minutes long.
-One on my previous work experience, one on algorithms and data structures, one on troubleshooting and networking, and two on software development with focus on C and C++.
+One on my previous work experience, one on algorithms and data structures, one on troubleshooting and networking, and two on software development with the focus on C and C++.

 My recruiter suggested that I read a few more documents: